jeffreymbaldwin/hangman/README.md

 - Enter "n" or "l" to start a new game or load a save data.
 - Enter your guess one letter at a time.
 - The game board will reload to reflect your guess.
+- Type "save" during a turn to save the current save state.
 - You have 6 lives.
 - The game ends when you correctly guess the secret word or run out of lives.